 The purpose of fintech, or financial technology, is to leverage innovative technologies to improve and streamline financial services and processes.
 Fintech aims to make financial services more accessible, efficient, and affordable for individuals, businesses, and institutions.
 Key purposes of fintech include:

-3. Driving Innovation: Fintech drives innovation by introducing new products, services, and business models that challenge traditional banking practices and reshape the financial landscape.
-This includes innovations such as mobile payments, robo-advisors, peer-to-peer lending platforms as well as blockchain technology.
+- Driving Innovation: Fintech drives innovation by introducing new products, services, and business models that challenge traditional banking practices and reshape the financial landscape.
+This includes innovations such as mobile payments, robo-advisors, peer-to-peer lending platforms, and blockchain technology.

-6. Enabling Financial Planning and Management: Fintech tools and platforms empower individuals and businesses to better manage their finances, track expenses, budget effectively and make informed financial decisions through the use of data analytics, artificial intelligence, and machine learning algorithms.
+- Enabling Financial Planning and Management: Fintech tools and platforms empower individuals and businesses to better manage their finances, track expenses, budget effectively, and make informed financial decisions through the use of data analytics, artificial intelligence, and machine learning algorithms.

 History and Evolution of Fintech